ThalesGroup/sql-data-guard/README.md

 2. **Verification**: It verifies whether the query complies with the restrictions specified in the configuration.
 3. **Modification**: If the query does not comply, sql-guard can modify the query to ensure it meets the restrictions.
 4. **Output**: It returns whether the query is allowed to run or not, and if necessary, the modified query.

+sql-guard is designed to be easy to integrate into your application.
+It provides a simple API that you can call to verify and modify SQL queries before they are executed.
+You can integrate it using REST API or directly in your application code.

 ## Example